TheQuib/g4-doorbell-custom-chime/README.md

 <br>

 ### Tl;dr
-Each script uses `argparse` to accpet command-line arguments.
+Each script uses `argparse` to accept command-line arguments.
 If you don't give it arguments, you can just run the script and it will prompt you for the required variables.